|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 4/29 forecast update IV

 Posted 7:49AM CDT Thursday: The moisture situation has sealed the deal for today's Kansas/Nebraskan expedition being a no-go.
-Will post a forecast for the next 3 Midwestern expedition days later this afternoon after 12z model runs are out.
+Will post a forecast for the next 3 Midwestern storm photography days later this afternoon after 12z model runs are out.

 |2010 Storm Expeditions - Probabilities as of April 29|